Best Online Marketplaces to Sell Products

 Bonanza is an online marketplace that allows buyers to negotiate price or pay the set price

 Bonanza is a newer platform but already receives millions of visitors each month.
-The platform hybridizes eBay and Amazon to achieve a balance between the two.
-A broad customer base appreciates the approach, so it has everything from custom shoes to custom jewelry.
+It is a hybrid of eBay and Amazon, trying to achieve a balance between the two.
+The platform boasts a wide customer base carrying everything from custom shoes to jewelry.

-The trick with Bonanza is that everything has a set price and an ability to negotiate a deal.
+The trick with Bonanza is that everything has a set price and the ability to negotiate a deal.
 If a customer wants to pay the set price, the item is theirs.
-If they want to negotiate, they can do so with your company through the platform.
-It’s the new way to sell online.
+They can also negotiate with your company through the platform.

 Bonanza does not charge listing or setup fees.
 The company also offers a low commission at a mere 3.5%, though those can be higher if you opt into the accompanying advertising platform.
 Bonanza also provides data so you can keep improving your listing.